AntonioTorres23/OpenGL_Notes/HDR.md

 RenderQuad();
 ```

 Here a scene's color values are filled into a point color buffer which can contain any arbitrary color value, possibly exceeding $1.0$.
-For these notes, a simple demo scene was created with a large cube acting as a tunnel
+For these notes, a simple demo scene was created with a large stretched cube acting as a tunnel with four point lights, one being extremely bright positioned at the tunnel's end.